 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, the process begins with a dental/radiographic examination and evaluation of your health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Frideres and Dr. Everson, or by an Oral and Maxillofacial Surgeon referred by our practice.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Frideres, Dr. Everson and Dr. Kawasaki, or by an Oral and Maxillofacial Surgeon referred by our practice.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.